 We stand up to protect consumers against predatory lending models and products.
-For example, despite significant gains in the past decade — won thanks in-part to efforts by this Coalition — payday loans continue to strip close to $50 million from Coloradans each year.
+For example, despite significant gains in the past decade — won in-part thanks to efforts by this Coalition — payday loans continue to strip close to $50 million from Coloradans each year.

 The average borrower pays $119 in fees to borrow $392.
 Payday loan servicers disproportionately target people of color and service members.
 They trap many families in cycles of debt, undermining their potential to build self-sufficiency.

-Colorado consumers are also at risk of predatory business models from larger installment loans, student loans, auto loans and home loans.
+Colorado consumers are also at risk of predatory business models from larger installment loans, student loans, auto loans, and home loans.
 Our efforts help insure fair access to wealth-building credit and loans for all Coloradans.

 - Cap payday loan interest rates at 36%